Asquera/elasticsearch-jruby-river/README.md

 This is a meta river that allows you to implement Rivers using JRuby.

+## Minor warning

+At the moment, this plugin is compiled and tested against ElasticSearch 0.17.
+It should work with 0.18, though.

 ## Installation

     bin/plugin install river-jruby -url https://github.com/downloads/Asquera/elasticsearch-jruby-river/elasticsearch-jruby-river-1.1.zip